 Below is a sampling of the sustainable practices adopted by the Certified Participant.
-This is not an exhaustive list of the sustainable practices adopted, but is designed to give you some idea of the types of practices they use to demonstrate the breadth of practices that are included in their sustainability initiative.
-Please click on the photos to view a larger image.
+This is not a comprehensive list but provides some examples of the types of practices they use.

 By slightly modifying vineyard practices, Concannon Vineyard was able to decrease PM10 and PM2.5 (airborne particles in the atmosphere) particulate matter considerably.
 By using pumice as a natural ground fertilizer, additional nutrients and weed control are gained.
 Allowing natural growth at the vine base (versus chemical weed treatments).